An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Proof of Theorem

-for $c_i \defined \normalfont{cos}(4 \alpha_i)$, then the dynamics on the system can be $U$-generated by a product state. \end{theorem} \begin{proof} The condition in Eq. (\ref{Eq:Non_Entangling_Condition}) is the explicit form for the normalized entangling power \cite{Zanardi2000, Zanardi2001} of a global two-qubit unitary with the nonlocal portion given in Eq. (\ref{Eq:Nonlocal_Part}).
+The condition in Eq.~\eqref{Eq:Non_Entangling_Condition} is the explicit form for the normalized entangling power \cite{Zanardi2000, Zanardi2001} of a global two-qubit unitary with the nonlocal portion given in Eq.~\eqref{Eq:Nonlocal_Part}.
 It is defined as the average entanglement generated by the global unitary $U$ when acting on the set of all two-qubit pure states.
 For all two-qubit unitaries, the entangling power is also equal to the disentangling power.
-Thus, when the entangling power is equal to 0, it has no capabilities of changing the entanglement of $\rho^{SE}$.
+Thus, when the entangling power vanishes, the unitary has no capacity to change the entanglement of $\rho^{SE}$.
 If the entanglement does not change, then the dynamics on the system can always be $U$-generated by a product state.
-It is easy to see this because the only nonlocal two-qubit gates that are not entangling are locally equivalent to SWAP \cite{Makhlin2002}. \end{proof} One natural question is whether these results can be extended to systems beyond two qubits, or even to general multipartite unitaries.
-Prior work on the entangling power of broader classes of unitary evolutions can be found in Refs.~\cite{Scott2004, Linowski2020}, but a systematic extension of our framework to these settings remains open for future research.
-Another intriguing direction concerns the role of local unitaries in shaping the system–environment correlations.
-Specifically, consider the transformation of the joint state under

-where $V$ is a local unitary acting only on the system.
-If it were always possible to choose such a $V$ so that the entanglement of $\rho^{SE}$ is preserved under the subsequent global evolution by $U$, then the dynamics could always be $U$-generated by a product state.
-The reason is that the final state would remain equivalent up to local unitaries—or to a transformation locally equivalent to a swap—which we have already shown admits a product-state description of the system dynamics.
-This observation suggests a broader principle that connects local control to the ability to enforce the product-state prescription.

-In the next section, we turn to a related but more practical question: how well can we preserve the initial system state while still ensuring that the dynamics are U-generated by a product state?
-Our numerical results indicate that, in most cases, this can be achieved with perfect fidelity.
-The strategy is straightforward: for each pair $\{ U, \rho^{SE} \}$, we allow local unitary rotations about the system’s Bloch vector.
-When such a rotation does not yield the desired result, an arbitrary local rotation can often suffice.
-These findings highlight the surprising effectiveness of simple local control in maintaining both the integrity of the system’s initial state and the feasibility of modeling its dynamics through a product-state prescription.
+One can easily see this because the only nonlocal two-qubit gates that are not entangling are locally equivalent to SWAP \cite{Makhlin2002}.